Proof & Trust

 - Sign reviewed formulas.
 Use Sign Cell for one cell or Sign Block for a contiguous run sharing one formula.
 The signature records the formula, who signed, and what they are attesting.

 - Verify.
-Verify Workbook re-reads every bound vector and signed block and records counter-entries for anything that drifted; Verify Ledger recomputes the hash chain to confirm no record was altered or re-ordered.
+Verify Workbook re-reads every bound vector and signed block and records counter-entries for anything that drifted; Verify Ledger recomputes the hash chain and checks every evidence seal.

-Separately, Replay Proof replays the material changed drivers of an output through Excel and issues a signed certificate explaining the delta.
+Separately, Replay Proof replays the material changed drivers of an output through Excel and issues a signed certificate explaining that specific output delta.

 Where proof data is stored

-CustomXMLPartthat survives rename and email), and mirrored to a.mxproofsidecar next to the workbook for fallback and CLI tooling. - Certificate exports — JSON or a branded Excel workbook (which you can save as PDF).
+.mxproofsidecar next to the workbook for fallback and CLI tooling. - Certificate exports - JSON produces

 Which cryptography is used where